Souhan: Awful loss final proof Spielman-Zimmer era must end

 There is no evidence that the Spielman-Zimmer team can build a Super Bowl winner.
 Their only trip to the NFC Championship Game, which they lost by 31 points, was made possible by one of the strangest plays in NFL history — a quality defensive back closing his eyes and not making contact with a teed-up receiver.

-Unfortunately for him, that player was Aaron Rodgers, or Tom Brady, not Cousins.
+Unfortunately for him, that player was Aaron Rodgers or Tom Brady, not Cousins.
+The Vikings haven't been over .500 since the end of the 2019 season.

 Spielman struggled to build a quality offensive line, and he and Zimmer combined to build a poor secondary.